 Want to check where you’ve seen that actor before?
 Or perhaps want to rate a movie you really enjoyed watching?
 We all know the first place you’ll look.
 Or at least the first place Google will take you.

-This blog post provides insights into IMDb, its relevance for scraping, and offers a guide on efficient movie data extraction.
+This blog post provides insights into IMDb and its relevance for web scraping and offers a guide on efficient movie data extraction using Oxylabs Web Scraper API.

 Request a free trial to test our Web Scraper API for your use case.

-As one of the best-known entertainment data repositories, IMDb contains tons of data on movies, TV shows, and even video games.
+As one of the best-known entertainment data repositories, IMDb (Internet Movie Database) contains tons of data on movies, TV shows, and video games.
 Not only is there a lot of data, but it's also extremely varied.
 For example, you can explore movie descriptions, cast, ratings, trivia, related movies, awards, and more.
-In addition to that, you’ll find user-generated data, such as reviews.
+In addition to that, you'll find user-generated IMDb data, such as reviews.

 As you’ll be writing a Python script, make sure you have Python 3.8 or newer installed on your machine.
 This guide is written for Python 3.8+, so having a compatible version is crucial.